Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

         * "spawn_ghost", //Spawns the ghost positioned in the furniture.

     //non-default setup
     <type>_elemental_source:{ //Elemental source data, can only be applied to furniture supporting that elemental type.
+Not provided means it's not an elemental source.
 Default = none.
         always_spawn:1b, //When set the elemental ghost spawns regardless of distance.
 Default = 0b. must_vacuum:1b, //When set the elemental ghost only pops up when vacuuming nearby.
 Ignored if always_spawn is set.
 Default = 0b. must_be_searched:1b, //When set the elemental ghost only pops up when the furniture has triggered it's searched animation (ignored if it has none, or it is disabled).
 Default = 0b.